AlexGodard/landr-test/README.md

 - Split the free-form address input into multiple inputs (street, city, zip code, etc.)
 - Use a text-mask to format the phone number input
 - Validate the inputs in the mock API with `tiny-invariant`
+- Toasts should always be visible on the screen, even when scrolling

 ## Interviewer notes